IqraBaluch/Associate-Data-Engineer-in-SQL/README.md

 Conclude by learning about data warehouse technologies and familiarizing with Snowflake, a popular cloud technology for data engineering!

 ### LESSON 1:

+#### GOALS of Lesson 1
+1. Understand databases and their structures
+2. Will discuss how databases and the data they store are structured
+3. Extract information from databases using SQL

 [01- Databases INTRODUCTION TO SQL](https://medium.com/@iqraanwar/01-databases-introduction-to-sql-5dd7d8413a3f)

 ### LESSON 2: